Skip to content

 1. Copyright is not equipped for the age of large-scale AI

-Current copyright frameworks fail to address the ethical, social, and economic challenges posed by large AI models.
+Current copyright frameworks alone fail to address the ethical, social, and economic challenges posed by large AI models.
 New governance structures must center community rights, consent, and collective benefit rather than corporate control.

 1. Community-led AI governance is a prerequisite

 AI governance should be community-led.
 The power to set rules must rest with the people and communities who create, curate, and maintain the data that fuels AI.
+AI relies on the commons, not the other way around.
+The sum of human knowledge is not an abstract asset merely for AI.

 1. Prioritizing small-scale, value-aligned AI